-Refer to Section 3.5.2.1 of the full product manual available at www.crowcon.com for instructions on using the Zero function.
+Refer to Section 3.5.2.1 on page 26 for instructions on using the Zero function.

-3.6.3 Sensor Calibration
+3.7.3 Sensor Calibration

 The calibration gas must only be applied to the sensor using the XgardIQ calibration cap (see Section 2.4.1 on page 13).
 For most sensors a flow-rate of 0.5 litres per minute is appropriate although this may vary for some sensor types.
 Refer to the datasheet supplied with the sensor module for specific instructions.